queryluke/masseffect-5e-data/data/rules/actions-in-combat.md

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.

-When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
-To be readied, a spell must have a casting time of 1 action, and holding onto the spell's magic requires concentration.
-If your concentration is broken, the spell dissipates without taking effect.
-For example, if you are concentrating on the singularity spell and ready lance, your singularity spell end, and if you take damage before you release lance with your reaction, your concentration might be broken.
+When you ready a power, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
+To be readied, a power must have a casting time of 1 action, and holding onto the power's magic requires concentration.
+If your concentration is broken, the power dissipates without taking effect.
+For example, if you are concentrating on the singularity power and ready lance, your singularity power end, and if you take damage before you release lance with your reaction, your concentration might be broken.